CLC (group): 2018–2020: Black Dress, No.1 and standalone singles

+2021-2024: Hiatus, departures from Cube, and solo activities

+On December 25, 2020, Elkie sent a legal notice to Cube Entertainment requesting termination of her contract.
+She said she had not been paid for her acting activities, and that Cube Entertainment had already stopped their "developmental support" of CLC, putting the group's future on hold.
 On February 3, 2021, Cube Entertainment confirmed via an official statement that Elkie's contract with the company has been terminated.
 On March 9, Seunghee, Yeeun and Seungyeon released an OST titled "Another Level" for the Korean web drama Be My Boyfriend.
 On March 17, Cube Entertainment announced that Sorn would be making her official solo debut on March 23, with the English digital single "Run".
 On June 7, SPOTV News reported that Yujin would be participating in Mnet's survival show, Girls Planet 999.
 Later, on August 13, 2021, during an interview Yujin gave during the show, she mentioned while tearing up that she had been told by the company that "CLC will no longer be having group activities".
 Cube Entertainment did not confirm the statement.
 On October 22, during the finale of Girls Planet 999, Yujin ranked 3rd and secured her spot as a member and leader of the debuting group, Kep1er.
 On November 16, Cube Entertainment announced that Sorn had withdrawn from the group after her exclusive contract with the company was terminated.
 On December 3, 2021, Sorn signed with Wild Entertainment Group as a solo artist.

 On March 18, 2022, Cube Entertainment announced that Seungyeon and Yeeun would be leaving the company following the expiration of their exclusive contracts, it was not mentioned if they had officially withdrawn from the group.
 On May 20, Cube Entertainment announced the discontinuation of the group's CLC U Cube global fansite service on June 6, as they had no group activities to provide anymore.
 On August 11, SuperBell Company announced that Yeeun had signed an exclusive contract with them as a solo artist.

-In 2022, Yujin's profile was removed from the Cube Entertainment website, confirming her departure from the company.
+Also in 2022, Yujin's profile was removed from the Cube Entertainment website, confirming her departure from the company.

 On February 8, 2023, Seungyeon signed with Wild Entertainment Group, joining Sorn.
 On March 7, while promoting her single "Not A Friend", Sorn commented on the group's status on a TikTok live stating that they "did not disband" and "right now everyone's just doing their own thing."
 She also explained her departure from Cube Entertainment, saying that it was because they allegedly did not want to promote CLC as a group anymore.
 On March 20, 2024, Cube Entertainment announced that Seunghee would be leaving the company as her contract had ended.